2tracks/DCDMilestone_Project-Cookbook/README.md

 I chose [Materializecss](https://materializecss.com/) as the CSS Framework.<br>
 I designed the site in Adobe XD, I chose XD because of the ability the choose from various screensizes and I like the ability to design in color because it fuels creativity.<br>
+I used a Chrome plugin 'NoCoffee' to make sure the site works for color blind people<br>

-* You can find my databse schema for the project here: [Initial design](static/design/Database_Schema.pdf)
+* You can find my database schema for the project here: [Initial design](static/design/Database_Schema.pdf)
 * My initial design for the site can be found here:[Initial design](static/design/Initial_design.png)

 ## Features